mandreobr/bestsupplementstoday/src/content/reviews/max-boost-plus/index.md

 </div>

 <p class="text-center mt-6">
   Looking for the best deal?
-The 6-bottle package offers the biggest savings — just $49 per unit, 29% off the regular price, plus Free U.S. Shipping.
+The 6-Bottle package gives you the biggest savings — just $49 per unit, which is 29% off the regular price.
+That’s a total saving of $120, plus Free U.S. Shipping.
 </p>

 <h2>Who Is Max Boost Plus Ideal For?</h2>